 🔺 You can print the worksheet horizontally using the Template, every time you use it as your workbook.

-Related Content: How to Adjust Print Settings in Excel (8 Suitable Tricks)
+Read More: How to Print Graph in Excel

 Download Excel Workbook